 To learn how to be a Spotter and classify camera trap image data on MammalWeb, you can refer to our video about How to be a Spotter.
 More details follow.

 To be a Spotter, you need to register an account.
-You can do that via either the Spotter or the Trapper screens, the first time you visit them.
-You will need to follow the link “Don’t have an account”, highlighted below.
+You can do that via any item under the Contribute menu, the first time you visit any of the links under that menu.
+You will need to follow the link to “Don’t have an account”, highlighted below.

 This will take you through to the registration page.
 Fill in the details required and click on “Register”.
 For more information, see our video about How to Register.